jupyter/governance/_sources/trademarks.md

 0. If the word "Jupyter" or the Jupyter logos are used in certain contexts, the following statement should accompany its use:

-    > "Jupyter" and the Jupyter logos are trademarks or registered trademarks of NumFOCUS,
+    > "Jupyter" and the Jupyter logos are trademarks or registered trademarks of LF Charities,
     > used by ___________ with permission.

 0. For websites and documentation this can be on a "legal statements" page.